 While decision-making, make sure to focus on data visualization.
-Use a consolidated dashboard where you can witness dynamic visualization with graphs, charts, and other actionable insights.
+Use a consolidated dashboard where you can witness dynamic visualization with graphs, charts (bar charts, line charts, comparison charts, slope charts), and other actionable insights.
 That way you can develop actionable insights and build apt strategies for your sales team’s future convenience.

 3. Focus more on data monitoring